* U.S. data points to strengthening economy

 By Ryan Vlastelica

-NEW YORK, Jan 17 Global equity markets rose on
+NEW YORK, Jan 17 Global equity markets rallied

 surprisingly strong U.S. housing and labor market data signaled